CASE STUDY

 Client’s Objectives

-The client aimed to acquire an auction property, carry out light to moderate refurbishment works (£25,000), and either refinance onto a long-term buy-to-let mortgage or sell the asset, depending on final valuation and market conditions.
+The client aimed to purchase a buy-to-let investment property at auction and carry out light to moderate refurbishment works (£25,000).
+Depending on final valuation and market conditions, the client intended to either refinance onto a long-term buy-to-let mortgage or exit the bridging loan with a sale.

 The Challenge